AleksiKnuutila/nbdev/CONTRIBUTING.md

 First, thanks a lot for wanting to help!
 Make sure you have read the [doc on code style](https://docs.fast.ai/dev/style.html) first.
 (Note that we don't follow PEP8, but instead follow a coding style designed specifically for numerical and interactive programming.)
 For help running and building the code, see the [developers guide](https://docs.fast.ai/dev/develop.html).

 So cool this is a pretty normal system.
 For writing.
+So apparently this goes straight into Github then.
+Pretty cool.

 ## Note for new contributors from Jeremy